Blog

 MFA integration

-At LastPass, our groundbreaking adaptive MFA is your secure defense against clickjacking.
-Even if attackers somehow manage to access your primary login credentials, they’ll still need access to your chosen MFA authentication option to exfiltrate your data.
+At LastPass, our FIDO2 MFA options are your secure defense against identity theft.
+Even if attackers somehow manage to access your login credentials, they’ll still need to bypass the cryptographically secured process that involves you and your device or other second authentication factor.

-With LastPass, you get superior protection with your choice of biometric, device-based, contextual, or hardware key authentication.
+With LastPass, you get superior protection with your choice of push notifications and TOTP, passkeys or hardware security keys like YubiKey.

 Dark web monitoring